SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

         - Establishing standards, measurement of actual performance
         - Comparing of actual performance with the standard and taking action

-# Varius Committees and their Responsibilities [Pre, During and Post]
+# Various Committees and their Responsibilities [Pre, During and Post]
 Various committees are formed for the systematic and smooth conduct of sports events.
 Generally, a **Management Committees** exists which consists of one representative from each institution concerned, which takes complete responsibility for the success of an event.
 It formss various committees and delegates a variety of work among them.

 - The General Committee is headed by an **Administrative Director** under whom **Executive Committee** performs its duties.